• 21 Nov, 2024

 After WAEC policies ruined his first attempt at the exam, Kupe pulled himself up by his bootstraps.
 WAEC never changed its policy.
 Nor did it devise a telepathic method of marking the scripts of candidates able in their heads but disabled in their digits.
 He despised the regional exam council for that.
 Kupe also seemed already pissed off with the kind of Christianity he grew up to know: seeking miracles.
 That he can walk at all in his life, he says, is enough miracle.
 So his morale boost might have come from his faith in himself, and Sewan’s encouragement, which had been firing him on since JSS 3.
 Far back then, Kupe’s penned-up bitterness boiled over, against the system he believed expected brilliance from cursives and plates.
 He wanted to cop out of JSS, and sign on for auto mechanics apprenticeship.
 But Sewan gave him reason—his smart brain—not to quit.

 As though the trust in his brain alone were enough to crush WAEC, Kupe headed into the 2011 November/December exams at A.A.
 Midas in Lagos, all plucked up.
-He paid N1500 for each of the seven subjects he sat for.
+He paid N1,500 for each of the seven subjects he sat for.
 His contractor ghosted him once.
 Kupe had to write agric. science himself.
 The script markers would beat out their brains to make sense of the essay in only one paper, he thought.
-He got other subjects in the bag this time.
+He was sure he got other subjects in the bag this time.
 Lightning wouldn’t strike a place twice.

 The result came out.